 As a first step please complete an expression of interest application, this information will help your prospective supervisor/s assess your academic ability and research potential.

 Please note expressions of interest without academic transcripts will not be considered.

-Projects are available in a wide range of fields, including:
+Projects are available in a wide range of research fields.